thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 ## Creating the controller

 In this section, you will create endpoints to manage the workflow status.
-Open the file `WorkflowControlle.cs` inside the `/Controllers` folder.
+Open the file `WorkflowController.cs` inside the `/Controllers` folder.

 1. Inside the `StartOrder` endpoint, replace the `TODO:` comment with the code below: